Ableton Live vs Logic Pro – Which Is Better? (2023)

 Working With Audio

-Logic Pro has been lauded for how easy it is to record live instruments such as vocals, guitars, basses, etc. You have the ability to comp multi-tracks and group them into buses, which makes it very useful when recording something elaborate like a drum kit.
+Logic Pro has been lauded for how easy it is to record live instruments such as vocals, guitars, basses, etc. You can comp multi-tracks and group them into buses, making it very useful when recording something elaborate like a drum kit.

 Additionally, the default sound library on Logic Pro is especially useful when recording string instruments because it offers various amp and pedal simulations that you can customize right down to the kind of mic and its placement.

-Ableton Live users have complained about the lack of multi-track recording for a while and it is only recently, with Ableton 11, that one can comp tracks.
-Although buses have been a feature, along with audio effects such as ‘Amp’ and EQs, Ableton Live is not for those musicians looking at guitar-heavy sounds and Logic Pro will give them more realistic-sounding options.
+Ableton Live users have complained about the lack of multi-track recording for a while, and it is only recently, with Ableton 12, one can comp tracks.
+Although buses have been a feature, along with audio effects such as ‘Amp’ and EQs, Ableton Live is not for those musicians looking at guitar-heavy sounds, and Logic Pro will give them more realistic-sounding options.

 Working With MIDI